The 6 biggest fees paid for a manager: Potter 2nd, Mourinho 6th…

 He didn’t need long in charge of Braga (less than three months) to convince Sporting Lisbon to pay out €10million for his signature back in March 2020.
 He’d miraculously led Braga to 10 wins from his 13 games in charge, but the hasty appointment raised eyebrows across Portugal.

 It appears to have been a sound investment, with the coach maintaining his 70%+ win ratio, which sees Sporting top of the Liga NOS and on course for their first league title since 2002.

 Rodgers turned his back on the chance to complete a Treble-Treble at Celtic and potentially lead the club to 10 titles in a row when he jumped ship to join Leicester City midway through the 2018-19 season.

-The move set Leicester back €10.5million, but the fee has been made to look a bargain as Rodgers has transformed the uninspiring unit under Claude Puel into a vibrant side on the brink of Champions League qualification that seems well placed to only improve in the coming years.
+The move set Leicester back €10.5million, but the fee has been made to look a bargain as Rodgers transformed the uninspiring unit under Claude Puel into a vibrant side that almost secured Champions League qualification for two years in succession – even if things have gone sour over recent months.

 Celtic completed their Treble-Treble, and even added a fourth Treble for good measure, but fell apart with 10 in a row on the line.

 🗣"I couldn't let my heart rule my head."

 Leicester boss Brendan Rodgers talks about the challenge he faced of leaving Celtic to manage back in the Premier League at Leicester pic.twitter.com/mctd0fYUL9